 For most uses, the Canon PIXMA TS8220 is much better than the Brother MFC-J497DW.
 The Canon has a better display screen, it yields more black and color pages, and it has a lower cost-per-print.
 The Canon also has better photo printing quality and wider connectivity options.
 However, the PIXMA TS8220's scanner lacks an automatic document feeder, which the Brother has.

-The Brother MFC-J497DW is significantly better than the HP DeskJet 3755.
-The Brother has much more scanning features, its cartridges can yield more black and color pages, and it prints a lot faster.
-The Brother's build quality is much better and its mobile companion app offers more functionalities.
-On the other hand, the HP prints higher quality photos.
+The Brother MFC-J497DW performs better than the HP DeskJet 3755 for most uses.
+The Brother has much better scanning features, its cartridges can yield more black and color pages, and it prints a lot faster.
+The Brother's build quality is also much better and its mobile app offers more functionalities.
+On the other hand, the HP is quite a bit smaller and lighter.
+It also prints higher quality photos.

 The Brother MFC-J497DW is a better printer than the Canon PIXMA TR4520.
 The Brother is much better built, it has a bit higher page yield, and it prints faster.
 The cartridges for each printer are about the same price, but the cost-per-print is much cheaper on the Brother.
 However, the Canon has better color accuracy and much better photo printing quality.